How to Get a Schools, Hospitals & Laboratories Furniture Trading License in Dubai

 Sign your lease agreement for your chosen office or flexi-desk facility

-Pay the applicable licence fees and visa quota charges
+Pay the applicable license fees and visa quota charges

-Receive your trading licence and visa allocation, enabling you to sponsor employees and apply for residency visas
+Receive your trading license and visa allocation, enabling you to sponsor employees and apply for residency visas

 Documents Required